PhilipYip1988/python-notebooks/anaconda/linux/install.md

 <img src='images_install/img_023.png' alt='img_023' width='450'/>

-There will be two subfoldes for each library, one detailing the version number and the other being the library itself.
+There will be two subfolders for each library, one detailing the version number and the other being the library itself.
 The numeric python library can be found in the numpy folder:

 <img src='images_install/img_024.png' alt='img_024' width='450'/>

+Note that the site-packages for Miniconda will not have a numpy, pandas or matplotlib folder as it is a bootstrap version of Anaconda and only has the dependencies for the conda package manager.

 This folder contains multiple Python script files and subfolders which in turn contain multiple Python script files.
 One of these is the ```__init__.py``` datamodel file which is the file imported when: